 At HYS, we are committed to bringing the community education about the causes of homelessness among youth, as well as giving insight into the best ways to help and be a part of the change.

-Hosea presents at community events, such as civic groups, area churches, small groups, schools, job and volunteer fairs, and other non-profit social service agencies.
+HYS presents at community events, such as civic groups, area churches, rotary clubs, small groups, schools, job and volunteer fairs, and other non-profit social service agencies.
 We get the privilege of participating in education related to homelessness, sex trafficking, area gang activity, and suicide prevention.
 It is our belief that education is one of the most important ways to partner with the community.

 Did you know that you can request an HYS representative to speak to your group or organization?
 All you have to do is click on the link below!

 HYS also offers training of area youth workers, both faith-based and otherwise.
 We continually offer on-site experience and training for students from the University of Oregon, Lane Community College, Northwest Christian University, and New Hope Christian College.
 Contact us to learn more!

 One of the best ways to educate yourself is to come, see and do.
-If you and your group would like to come down and work along side our youth, contact us to be a part of our once a month Saturday groups that prepare and serve a delicious breakfast to the youth and help with our deep clean projects.
-Hosea youth will work alongside of you during this time and there is no better education than straight from the source.
+If you and your group would like to come down and work along side our staff, contact us to be a part of our once a month Saturday deep clean projects.
 Whether you are a teacher seeking to educate your students, small group leader, pastor, an organization or business looking to educate your staff, we always welcome service projects!